lennilobel/sql2025-workshop-hol-orlando2025/HOL/2. Native JSON Support/JSON.md

 ## JSON Aggregates

-SQL Server 2025 introduces new JSON aggregate functions that simplify the construction of JSON arrays and objects from relational data.
+SQL Server 2025 introduces **JSON aggregate functions** that make it trivial to generate arrays and objects directly in SQL: `JSON_ARRAY`, `JSON_ARRAYAGG`, `JSON_OBJECT`, and `JSON_OBJECTAGG`.
+These functions pair naturally with joins, grouping, and windowing, so you can shape hierarchical JSON from relational sources without string concatenation.

-GPT: Generate the explanatory text for the rest of this section
+**Reset transient objects for this section.**

 ```sql
 DROP TABLE IF EXISTS Customer
 ```

+**Create simple order and account tables.** We’ll join them to compose nested JSON shapes.

 ```sql
 CREATE TABLE Customer (